New Zealand

 Rent derived from property is gross income.
 Deductions are allowed for most expenses incurred in deriving the rental income.

 From 1 April 2019, deductions for expenditure incurred in relation to residential rental properties are limited to the extent of the residential income derived.
 Any excess expenditure is 'ring-fenced' and available to carry forward to offset against future residential rental income, but, generally, will not be available to offset against other income streams.
-From 1 April 2024, interest expenses are 80% deductible, and they will be fully deductible from 1 April 2025.
+Since 1 April 2024, interest expenses have been 80% deductible, and they will be fully deductible from 1 April 2025.

 Controlled foreign companies (CFCs)